zeynalnicat/zeynalnicat/README.md

-# Hi there, I'm Zeynal Nicat 👋
+# Hi there, I'm Zeynalli Nijat 👋

 ![Profile Banner](https://path/to/your/banner/image)